 History of Roopkund Trek

 Roopkund, located in the Trishul massif, is also renowned as the “mysterious lake”.
 Human skeletons were found on the lakeshore and are believed to belong to the Paleolithic era.
-In addition to human skeletons, the skeletal structure of horses and other animals was also found. it was reported as these skeletons belong from the 12th century to the 15th century.
+In addition to human skeletons, the skeletal structures of horses and other animals were also found.
+It was reported that these skeletons belonged from the 12th century to the 15th century.

-Experts believed that the death of these many people was the aftermath of landslides, blizzards,, or an epidemic.
+Experts believed that the cause of these many deaths was the aftermath of landslides, blizzards, or an epidemic.
 Human skeletons were rediscovered in 1942 by HK Madhwal, who was a ranger at Nanda Devi Game Reserve.
 Although the specific number of skeletons was not determined.
-Many scientists believed that people died was not because of the epidemic but as the aftermath of a sudden hailstorm.
-It was considered as the main reason behind the extinction of the indigenous peoples of this region.
+Many scientists believed that people died not because of the epidemic but due to the aftermath of a sudden hailstorm.
+And it was considered as the main reason behind the extinction of the indigenous peoples of this region.